Thorsten-Trinkaus/PapyriAR/doc/docs/user/SetUp.md

 # Setting up the new visualization

-So you just generated a QR-Code and downloaded both marker and the new QR-Code?
+So you just generated a QR-Code and downloaded both markers and the new QR-Code?
 This chapter should provide a explanation on how to set up the three components, such that the visualization can be used by any user.

 ---